Skip to content

 1. Margo Dydek – 7’2″

-tallest wnba player
+who's the tallest wnba player ever

 Margo Dydek, born Małgorzata Teresa Dydek on April 28, 1974, in Warsaw, Poland, stands as the tallest player ever to compete in the Women’s National Basketball Association (WNBA), measuring an impressive 7 feet 2 inches (218 cm) Guinness World Records.
 Her extraordinary height, combined with her skill set, made her a formidable presence on the court.